Madhurananda/PhD_MATLAB_codes/README.md

-# This is the MATLAB scripts for my PhD.
+# These are the MATLAB scripts for my PhD.